Cutting It: Characters

 Ben Daniels as Finn Bevan: An opportunist and a sex addict, Finn is always confident in his approach to what he wants, and never falters in getting it.
 He shared a passionate romantic relationship with Allie when she was just seventeen years old; when Allie became pregnant, he withdrew from the relationship, reluctant to give up the backpacking trip he had been planning for a year.
 Finn has been married four times already, and has two 'unwanted' children with two of his wives.
 A self-made man upon his return to Manchester, he is incredibly wealthy and owns two bars with a third called Byzantium opening upon the start of Series 1.
 He intends to win the already married Allie back, even if it means dropping his beautiful and infatuated wife, Mia.
 Finn reveals that although he has been a womanizer during his life, that Allie was the face behind every woman he had ever been with as he tried desperately to forget her.

 Amanda Holden as Mia Bevan: Mia forces herself forward as a confident and sickly sweet young woman in her late twenties (although speculation was made that she may have lied about her age).
 Mia was a mousy and shy assistant stylist for Finn's third wife Chantalle who had spent most of the time belittling her and trying to convince her to give hairdressing up as she had no style and vision.
 Shortly after, Mia began sleeping with Finn and later Finn divorced Chantalle to be with Mia.
 Finn helped Mia to become more confident and opportunist, elegant and charming.
 Mia is fully aware of Finn's tendency to "play away from home", but overlooks it convinced that he will always return home to her; she refers to him as being like a child who needs constant attention and variety which she cannot always be bothered to give him.
-Mia is sharp and scheming and when her husband opens "Blade Runners" for her, she uses every trick she can to try and bring Allie's salon down as revenge for her affair with Finn.
+Mia is sharp and scheming and when her husband opens "Blade Runners" for her, she uses every trick she can to try to bring Allie's salon down as revenge for her affair with Finn.